christianh814/ocp-sm-ar/README.md

 ## Deploy the Application

-After editing the `example-sm-canary.yaml` file to point to your fork, apply it to your OCP cluster
+After editing the [Application Sets in this directory](components/applicationsets)  to point to your fork, apply it to your OCP cluster

 ```shell
 until oc apply -k bootstrap/overlays/default/; do sleep 10; done